This is the perfect choice when preparing samples for subsequent x-ray diffraction (XRD) analysis.

-The unique grinding action of this mill rapidly reduces troublesome 0.5mm particles to submicrometer sizes required for quantitative and qualitative analytical methods.
+The unique grinding action of the XRD-Mill McCrone rapidly reduces troublesome 0.5mm particles to submicrometer sizes required for quantitative and qualitative analytical methods.

 Forty-eight cylindrical grinding elements produce both line contact blows and planar shearing, in contrast to the random contact blows of a conventional ball mill.